timothy-chan2/lotide/README.md

 *  `takeUntil(array, callback)` : Returns a slice of the array with elements taken from the beginning until the callback returns a truthy value

 *  `without(source, itemsToRemove)` : Returns a subset of a given array, removing unwanted elements

+The following functions have yet to be added to my npm lotide package:

+* `flatten(arr)`: Returns a "flattened" version of an array with up to one level of nesting